electricjones/long-haul/_drafts/2015-04-17-series-building-a-data-manager-part-1-setting-up.md

 4. Handle deeply nested items through dot-notation (this.one.here)
 5. Be super extendable super easily

-I worked for a few hours and cranked out exactly what I needed using Test Driven Development.
-You can [use the Manager](https://github.com/chrismichaels84/data-manager) freely from github or composer.
-But, I wanted to share my process.
-This series will lead you through, step-by-step, the entire creation workflow for a php composer package using Test Driven Development.
-This is great for beginners who want to see TDD in practice.

 ## Getting Started

 ### Step One: Create a new Repository
 I like to start directly from [Github](http://github.com).
 Login and create a new repository.
-I named my data-manager ([chrismichaels84/data-manager](http://github.com/chrismichaels84/data-manager)), gave it an MIT License, and a Composer .gitignore.
+I named my data-manager ([electricjones/data-manager](http://github.com/electricjones/data-manager)), gave it an MIT License, and a Composer .gitignore.
 Though it doesn't matter, We're about to override all this.

 Next, clone your repository locally so you can edit it more easily.
-I use [PHP Storm 8.2](https://www.jetbrains.com/phpstorm/), but Github's program and [Sublime Text](http://www.sublimetext.com/) works just as well.
+I use [PHP Storm](https://www.jetbrains.com/phpstorm/), but Github's app and [Sublime Text](http://www.sublimetext.com/) works just as well.
 I'm going to assume you know how to do this.
 If not [Github's bootcamp](https://help.github.com/categories/bootcamp/) is the perfect place to start.

 ### Step Two: Create the Skeleton
 I'm a big fan of being lazy.
-If someone else has done it, I'm gonna steal it if I can, lol.
+If someone else has done it, I'm gonna steal it if I can.
 In this case, the [League of Extraordinary Packages](http://thephpleague.com/) has done it right and _wants_ us to steal it.
 The League is a collective of php coders who share their work.
 Some really good work that is held to the highest standards.
 They have a [skeleton repo](https://github.com/thephpleague/skeleton) that gets all the boilerplate for a kick-ass composer package.
 It's also a good idea to take a look at the [PHP Package Checklist](http://phppackagechecklist.com/).

 Clone the skeleton repo (don't just download the zip file).
 Now, you can copy everything in the skeleton to your manager project.
 Overwrite anything that's already there.